Knuxfan24/KnuxLib/Experimental_Formats.md

 ## Rockman X7 Engine

 - [Math Table (.emi)](KnuxLib/Engines/RockmanX7/MathTable.cs).
-Most basic of reading that simply splits the chunks out into their own files.
-No actual reverse engineering work on the chunks themselves has been done yet.
+Unfinished code that can currently read about 70% of the environment files.
+Can also read one type of texture, but the palette is wrong in some way.
+Skinned models can't be read at all.

 - [Stage Entity Table (.328f438b/.osd)](KnuxLib/Engines/RockmanX7/StageEntityTable.cs).
 Entirely functional besides basically every value being an unknown.
 Slowly working through and figuring out what each object type is.